sharetribe/ftw-daily/docs/ci.md

 package-name` can be used to get more detailed information about why the package is installed.

+If you are convinced that the vulnerability can be ignored, exceptions can be added to the [.nsprc](../.nsprc) file.

 ## Code formatting: `yarn run format-ci`

 This command fails if there are changes in the formatting that are not